 70 of the Best Character Building Picture Books For Kids

-Any time is a good time to read a fantastic picture book, but when that book serves double duty as an educational tool it’s truly a “keeper”.
+Any time is a good time to read a fantastic picture book, but when that book serves double duty as an educational tool, it’s truly a “keeper.”
 The character building picture books listed below are definitely keepers.

 We know that good character is best taught through example, right?
-The saying goes that way more is caught than taught when it comes to building virtues in our children.
+The saying goes that way more is caught than taught when building virtues in our children.
 In other words, we can talk until we’re blue in the face, but our daily actions and the examples we set teach way more about our value system than lectures.

 Once in a while, lectures seem really necessary, though, don’t they?
-I’ve found that picture books are one of my very best tools in this case.
+I’ve found that picture books are some of my very best tools in this case.
 The characters in books (and even films) can make powerful points about good and bad character qualities.
 Without the need for lectures, a book can reach pretty deep into the heart of a child to help them see the benefits of positive character traits and the negative effects of bad ones.

 Character Building Picture Books for Kids

 The list below includes some of the best character building picture books I’ve found over the years.
-Sometimes, a light discussion is helpful after reading a book, but sometimes the book is all that’s needed to get a point across.
-Purposely consider the wisdom to know when to talk and when to simply let a book soak in.
+Sometimes, a light discussion is helpful after reading a book, but sometimes, the book is all that’s needed to get a point across.
+Purposely consider the wisdom to know when to talk and when to let a book simply soak in.

 If you aren’t dealing with a particular need for character training right now, you can certainly still read any or all of these books!
 Remember, our children are taking in information to build their character all the time.
 It’s never too early or too late to read character building picture books.